 The Common Claim Denial Reasons

 Worker’s compensation rules vary in each state, but every area has deadlines and requirements which must be met in order to avoid a denial by the insurance company.
 Keep in mind that insurance companies want to keep the cost down, and make a profit, so claims are often scrutinized and may be initially denied.
 Determining the reason for the denial is your first step.
 It should be explained in the denial letter from the insurance carrier.
 Here are some common claim denial reasons.
+If you’re interested in learning more about why would your Florida Workers’ Compensation claim be denied, visit this page

 You Failed to Report Your On-the-Job Injury to Your Employer Promptly.